How to become a judge, how much do they charge and how are judges appointed?

 Summary

 Becoming a judge or an assistant judge is not easy, but the result is worth it.
-To become a judge, you must be a citizen of the Czech Republic of good character who is over 30 years old and has passed the judicial examination or one of the selected professional examinations.
+A citizen of the Czech Republic of good character who is over 30 years of age and has passed the judicial examination or one of the selected professional examinations can become a judge.
 A judge can serve in a district, regional, supreme, Supreme or Constitutional Court of the Czech Republic.
 A judge’s salary is subject to the civil service tariffs and depends on his or her classification and experience.
 It can range from CZK 100 to 300 thousand per month.

 Are you solving a similar problem?